a11ywatch/sidecar/README.md

 ## Getting started

-1. `npm install @a11ywatch/a11ywatch`
+1. `npm install @a11ywatch/a11ywatch`.
-1. start `mongodb` on port 27017 locally.
+1. start `mongodb` on port 27017 locally [if not a memory db of mongodb starts].
 1. start `redis` on 6379 locally.
-1. import at the top of your app like this `require("@a11ywatch/a11ywatch_sidecar");`.
+1. import at the top of your app like this `require("@a11ywatch/a11ywatch");`.
-1. start making request to the server with one of the [clients](https://github.com/A11yWatch/a11ywatch/tree/main/clients).
+1. make direct calls from the imports or make request with one of the [clients](https://github.com/A11yWatch/a11ywatch/tree/main/clients).

 Example output.